Pengxin-Guo/Awesome-Domain-Adaptation/README.md

 - **Motivation**:  They address the problem of **transferring knowledge from the decentralized nodes to a new node with a different data domain**, without requiring any additional supervision from the user.
 They define this novel problem Unsupervised Federated Domain Adaptation (**UFDA**).
 - **Method**: They propose Federated Adversarial Domain Adaptation (**FADA**) which aims to tackle domain shift in a federated learning system through adversarial techniques.
-- **Dataset**: Digit-Five, Office-Caltech10, DomainNet, Amazon Review.
+- **Datasets**: Digit-Five, Office-Caltech10, DomainNet, Amazon Review.

-## Noisy Universal Domain Adaptation
+## Noisy Universal Domain Adaptation (Noisy UniDA)

+Yu, Q., Hashimoto, A., & Ushiku, Y. [Divergence optimization for noisy universal domain adaptation](https://openaccess.thecvf.com/content/CVPR2021/html/Yu_Divergence_Optimization_for_Noisy_Universal_Domain_Adaptation_CVPR_2021_paper.html ""). **CVPR**, 2021.

+- **Motivation**: They consider a new realistic setting called Noisy UniDA, in which **classifiers are trained with noisy labeled data from the source domain** and unlabeled data with an unknown class distribution from the target domain.
+- **Method**: They introduce a two-head convolutional neural network framework to solve all problems simultaneously.
+Their network consists of one common feature generator and two classifiers with different decision boundaries.
+By optimizing the divergence between the two classifiers’ outputs, they can **detect noisy source samples**, **find “unknown” classes in the target domain**, and **align the distribution of the source and target domains**.
+- **Datasets**: Office-31, Office-Home, VisDA2017.

 ------